 I don’t want anyone to take the Whole30, designed for a VERY specific purpose, and try to tweak it to accomplish something it was not designed specifically to do.
 Could you make some changes to your lawnmower engine so it turns into a bubble machine for your kid?
 Probably.
 But that’s pretty dangerous, and it won’t mow your lawn very well after that.

-Samesies with tweaking the Whole30 for weight loss by purposefully counting/cutting calories, unnecessarily restricting macronutrients (like carbs or fat), or adding protocols like Intermittent Fasting.
+Samesies with tweaking the Whole30 for weight loss by purposefully counting/cutting calories, unnecessarily restricting macronutrients (like carbs or fat) or additional food groups (like fruit or potatoes), adding to the rules (like “zero snacks” or “no food after 6 PM”), or doubling up with protocols like Intermittent Fasting.
 You’ll do some serious damage to the way the program is supposed to work… and you probably won’t get much further in your weight loss journey either.
-At least, not the kind of sustainable, permanent weight loss the Whole30 offers, exactly as written.

 Because I KNOW you’re not looking for a quick-fix.
 You’ve done that.
 It never works.
 Moving on.

-Our premise is simple—change your health (tastes, blood sugar regulation, hormonal balance, digestion, immune system), habits (how you reward, self-soothe, comfort, and show love to yourself), and emotional relationship with food (losing cravings, attachments to, and dysfunctional thoughts around food), and a healthy body composition has to follow.
-It HAS to.
-But it doesn’t work the other way around.
+Our premise is simple—change your health (tastes, blood sugar regulation, hormonal balance, digestion, immune system), habits (how you reward, self-soothe, comfort, and show love to yourself), and emotional relationship with food (losing cravings, attachments to, and dysfunctional thoughts around food).
+And give yourself a well-deserved break from obsessing about the scale and your body.
+Think of it as a 30-day vacation from dieting and “watching your weight” (literally).

-You can make your Whole30 a low-calorie, low-fat, low-carb approach, and you’ll for sure lose weight.
+You can make your Whole30 a low-calorie, low-fat, low-carb approach, and you’ll probably lose weight.
 But you’ll screw up your hunger, cravings, hormones, and willpower AND slow your metabolism.
 Which means (you guessed it)… welcome to Rebound-O-Rama, where you violently descend into a frenzy of donuts/cookies/cakes/chips/wine, and end up regaining all the weight and then some.
-How do I know this will happen?
-SCIENCE.
-The literature clearly shows that diets based on caloric restriction simply don’t work for sustainable weight loss.
-So don’t turn your Whole30 into another quick-fix crash diet.
+You’ve been here before!
+It’s probably why you came to the Whole30 in the first place—with a deep-rooted desire to never do that again.

 Here’s the thing; the Whole30 isn’t a weight loss program, but I know you want to lose weight.
 And I honor that.
-I just want you to do it the right way.
-So, now we get to the meat of the question: Can I offer some suggestions to help you lose weight on the Whole30?
+II respect your right to do with your body as you choose.
+And you came here looking for advice, so I’m going to give it to you.
+Can I offer some suggestions to help you make the most of your Whole30?
 I can.
 Here you go.

 No Hacks, Just Good Advice

-- Sleep more, and sleep regularly.
+Sleep more, and sleep regularly.
 Yes, I’m serious.
-This is perhaps the biggest unrecognized factor in body composition, and really just about everything else.
+This is perhaps the biggest unrecognized factor in basically everything, including your immune system, mental health, mood, and energy.

-- Reduce stress.
-Yeah, yeah, easier said than done, but I’ve got a strategy outlined in Food Freedom Forever, and a 20-minute talk about the stress/craving connection to get you started.
+Reduce stress.
+Yeah, yeah, easier said than done, but I’ve got a strategy outlined in Food Freedom Forever.
+Less stress = fewer cravings, a happier mood, a healthier gut, and a stronger immune system.
+BOOM.

-- Embrace a growth mindset.
+Embrace a growth mindset.
 I talk about this a lot in Food Freedom Forever, but the best thing you could do for healthy, happy, sustainable body composition is embrace the idea that you are a healthy person, living a healthy lifestyle.
 Then, surround yourself with people, places, things, and experiences that support that!
+I bet if you thought about it right now, you could come up with a dozen examples of things you’ve done today that support the idea that you ARE a healthy person with healthy habits.
+See?
+You’re already on your way!

-Armed with those tips, the new Whole30 Cookbook, our amazing @whole30 social media community, and our extensive NSV Checklist (many of which, as requested, are things you can SEE and not just feel!), there’s no way you won’t Rock round 2 of your Whole30—regardless of the scale.
+Armed with those tips, the resources in any of our eight Whole30 books, our amazing Whole30 social media community, and our extensive NSV Checklist (many of which, as requested, are things you can SEE and not just feel!), there’s no way you won’t rock Round 2 of your Whole30—regardless of the scale.

 Best in health,